 Anchor Welcome & Introduction

-Introducing Communitech’s Future of Health Initiative: Brian Hickling Head of Programs, Ecosystem Collaboration, Communitech
+Introducing the Future of Health Initiative: Danielle Braun Carlin, Program Manager, Ecosystem Collaboration, Future of Health, Communitech

 Panel: How Do We Define Our Challenges?